warmcat/gitohashi/README.md

 asset|function
 ---|---
-inconsolata.ttf|Web font for nice monospaced content jg2.css|CSS for the server-rendered page markup logo.css|CSS SVG Image included by the example template HTML gitohashi-custom.css|CSS overrides related to the custom HTML template (normally served from wherever the HTML template is served from) github.css|CSS for syntax highlighting output (for when a highlighting solution is added)
+inconsolata.ttf|Web font for nice monospaced content jg2.css|CSS for the server-rendered page markup, including the syntax highlighting token colors logo.css|CSS SVG Image included by the example template HTML gitohashi-custom.css|CSS overrides related to the custom HTML template (normally served from wherever the HTML template is served from)

 Gitohashi also installs an example html template from its `./templates` dir, `gitohashi-example.html` into `/usr/local/share/gitohashi/templates.
 This is